ajrosen/icalPal.widget/README.md

 The repeat icon :repeat: is shown for recurring events.

-The alarm icon :alarm_clock: is show for events that have an alert set.
+The alarm icon :alarm_clock: is shown for events that have an alert set.

 Events with a striped background indicate that you are *tentative* for the event.
 A gradient  means you are *free*, and a solid background means you are *busy*.